knightlab-analyses/familial-cirrhosis/README.md

 # familial-cirrhosis

+This repository contains notebooks used to perform analysis for [Caussy & Tripathi et al., 2019](https://www.nature.com/articles/s41467-019-09455-9)

+ABSTRACT
 The presence of cirrhosis in nonalcoholic-fatty-liver-disease (NAFLD) is the most important predictor of liver-related mortality.
 Limited data exist concerning the diagnostic accuracy of gut-microbiome-derived signatures for detecting NAFLD-cirrhosis.
 We characterized by16S rRNA amplicon sequencing gut-microbiome compositions of 203 uniquely well-characterized participants from a prospective twin and family cohort, including 98 probands encompassing the entire spectrum of NAFLD and their first-degree relatives (n=105), assessed by advanced magnetic-resonance-imaging (MRI).
 We observed strong familial correlation of gut-microbiome profiles, driven by shared housing.
 We identified a panel of 30 features, including 27 bacterial features, which were used to build a Random Forest classifier for detecting NAFLD-cirrhosis.
 In a derivation cohort of probands, the model had a robust diagnostic accuracy (AUROC of 0.92) for detecting NAFLD-cirrhosis, confirmed in a validation cohort of relatives of proband with NAFLD-cirrhosis (AUROC of 0.87).
 This study provides novel evidence for a novel fecal-microbiome-derived signature to detect NAFLD-cirrhosis.